bmuschko/mod-telemetry/elk/README.md

 - `runDurationSeconds`: Total run duration

 ## Troubleshooting

-### No telemetry data generated
-- Verify Moderne CLI version is >= 3.45.0: `java -jar $MOD_JAR --version`
-- Check if trace files are created: `ls -la ~/.moderne/cli/trace/`
-- For run commands, ensure the recipe executes successfully
-- Some commands may not generate telemetry in all scenarios

-### Run metrics not appearing
-- The `mod run` command generates telemetry in `~/.moderne/cli/trace/run/`
-- Verify the recipe actually executed and made changes
-- Check Logstash logs for processing: `docker-compose logs logstash | grep run`
-- Test with a sample recipe that's known to work: `mod run . --recipe FindTypes --recipe-option "fullyQualifiedTypeName=java.util.List"`

-### Elasticsearch won't start
-- Ensure you have at least 4GB RAM available
-- Check Docker logs: `docker-compose logs elasticsearch`

 ### Logstash not receiving data
 - Verify the endpoint URL matches the port in docker-compose.yml